dodona-edu/judge-html/docs/pages/custom-checks.md

 ### Element has a list of attributes

-This example creates a Check that makes sure an HTML element has at least the attributes provided in a list.
+This example creates a check that makes sure an HTML element has at least the attributes provided in a list.

 Note that this can already be achieved with built-in methods (using `utilities.all_of` and `Element.has_attribute`).
-The main purpose of this example is to show that you can also **simplify** specific use cases instead of inventing completely new Checks.
+The main purpose of this example is to show that you can also **simplify** specific use cases instead of inventing completely new checks.

 ```python
 from bs4 import BeautifulSoup